 Lies Marcoes is a women's rights activist, writer and researcher and the director of Rumah Kita Bersama Foundation.
 Lies holds a master's in anthropology from the University of Amsterdam.
 She lives in Bogor.

-Jess Melvin (firstname.lastname@example.org) completed her PhD, "Mechanics of Mass Murder: How the Indonesian Military Initiated and Implemented the Indonesian Genocide: The Case of Aceh," at the University of Melbourne in 2014.
+Dr Jess Melvin is Postdoctoral Research Associate at the Sydney Southeast Asia Centre and was previously Henry Hart Rice Faculty Fellow in Southeast Asian Studies and a Postdoctoral Fellow in Genocide Studies at Yale University.
+She completed her PhD, "Mechanics of Mass Murder: How the Indonesian Military Initiated and Implemented the Indonesian Genocide: The Case of Aceh," at the University of Melbourne in 2014.

 Kristi Monfries is an Australian/Indonesian curator, arts manager and producer with a specific interest in cross-disciplinary artistic practice.
 She has been working from Indonesia since 2009 and is based in Yogyakarta.